01mf02/jq-lang-spec/icfp-intro.md

 An update filter, such as `f |= g`, modifies input data using a filter `f` that defines which parts of the input to update, and a filter `g` that defines what the matching input parts should be replaced with.
+Most jq interpreters perform updates using an approach that we call path-based updates.
 We found a new approach called _pathless updates_ which can be described compactly and unambiguously, eliminates many potential errors, and allows for more performant execution.
-We compare this with jq's traditional path-based updates.

 We have implemented two jq interpreters:
 _ujq_ is a direct translation of our semantics to Haskell, and